“A cluster of simple chic studios and cottages sleeping 2-4, with stunning views over Kardamyli village and the rugged Mani coastline”

 - Bicycles Available

 There are 9 studios and 4 apartments spread over the hillside in (semi) independent stone buildings, rather like a little village.
 All of them have a balcony, a bathroom with shower (except apt.
-131: tub), and a well-equipped kitchen (see Eating).
-The studios, which are housed in 2-storey cottages, one-up one-down, have one twin or double bedroom; the apartments, some of which are free-standing, have a second room which can be used as a sitting room or a children’s bedroom, using the 2 sofa-beds.
-The largest apartment, no. 131 above reception, has a huge living room and terrace, and enough bedspace, using an extra bed or cot, for a family of 5.
+131: tub), and a well-equipped kitchen.
+The studios, which are housed in 2-storey cottages (one studio on each level), are open-plan spaces with one twin or double bedroom.
+The apartments, some of which are free-standing, have a second room which can be used as a sitting room or a children’s bedroom, using the 2 sofa-beds.
+The largest apartment, no. 131 above reception, has a huge living room and sea-facing terrace, and enough bedspace, using an extra bed or cot, for a family of 5.

 - Air conditioning